Mall Airways

 Mall Airways was an American regional airline which operated throughout the northeastern United States and eastern Canada from 1973 to 1989.
 The carrier operated a mixed fleet of Beechcraft 1900, Piper Navajo Chieftains, Beech 99 Airliners, and also occasionally utilized a Beech King Air 90 as a back-up aircraft.
 The airline was based in Albany, New York, and was acquired by Business Express Airlines in September, 1989.
 Business Express retained both BE1900C, N15394 and N15503.

+In 1988, the airline was forced to suspend its ground operations by the Federal Aviation Administration after the FAA found that the airline had unkept operations records.
+NTSB records suggest that this was in relation to fraudulent pilot training records.